mstein11/Ellie/README.md

 ![](public/Retrieval-Step.drawio.png)

-1. Rephrase Question to be standalone:  This step is especially important if the user asks follow up Questions.
+1. Rephrase Question to be standalone:  This step is especially important if the user asks follow-up Questions.
 For details see Learning #1.
 2. Vectorize Search Query: The rephrased question gets translated into a vector representation by the embeddings model.
 3. Find Similar Documents: The vectorized rephrased Question is used to query the vector store with our input documents.
-A vector similarity search is done and the closest 5 vectors and their textual representation are returned.
+A vector similarity search is done, and the closest 5 vectors and their textual representation are returned.
 These Documents are passed on to the next step as context.
-4. The LLM (ChatGPT 3.5) takes the rephrased Question, the relevant Context and the Chat history and generates an answer based on these information.
+4. The LLM (ChatGPT 3.5) takes the rephrased Question, the relevant Context and the Chat history and generates an answer based on this information.

 ## Learnings